Skip to content

 Shopping

-• Pharmacy (Apotheke): the only stores to sell any type of drug.
+• Pharmacy (Apotheke): the only stores to sell any type of medication.

-• Heuriger or Buschenschank: a wine tavern where wine, grape juice and rustic dishes are offered; Regular opening hours, recognisable by a small bush of green branches hanging above the door.
+• Heuriger or Buschenschank: a wine tavern where wine, grape juice and rustic dishes are offered.
+You can tell if the wine tavern is open if a small bush of green branches is hanging above the door.

 • Tobacconist (Trafik): sells cigarettes and other newsstand items.

 Shops in Austria have limited operating hours.
-Grocery stores are open until 20:00 on weekdays, 18:00 on Saturday and closed on Sunday with a few exceptions.
+Grocery stores are open until 8pm on weekdays, 6pm on Saturdays and are usually closed on Sundays, with a few exceptions.

-Austria has one of the highest density of grocery stores of any city or country in Europe.
-In most Austrian cities you should never be more than a block away from one.
-Farmers markets are also a great way to shop healthy and get closer to your local community.
+Austria has one of the highest densities of grocery stores of any city or country in Europe.
+In most Austrian cities you will never be more than a block away from one.
+Farmers markets are also a great way to buy healthy produce and get closer to your local community.
 Farmers markets are located both in major cities and small towns.

-Austrians care about the environment and recycling, and second-hand shopping is an important part of Viennese fashion and living culture.
+Austrians care about the environment and recycling, and buying second-hand items is an important part of the Viennese fashion scene and way of life.
 Flohmärkte (flea markets) are also popular.
 You’ll find everything from art deco items to Habsburg-era trinkets.

-While Austrian law requires most stores to lock their doors on Sundays and holidays, there are a few exceptions allowed.
-Pharmacies take turns being staffed for emergency needs (also at night).
-Some grocery and convenience stores, bakeries, souvenir shops, florists, museum shops, and the occasional bookstore also are open on Sundays and holidays.
+While Austrian law requires most stores to lock their doors on Sundays and public holidays, there are a few exceptions allowed.
+Pharmacies take turns at being staffed in case of emergencies (also at night).
+Some grocery and convenience stores, bakeries, souvenir shops, florists, museum shops, and the occasional bookstore also are open on Sundays and public holidays.

 Eating Out

-When at restaurants or bars, it is common to round-up when tipping, or around 10% in most cases (Trinkgeld).
-While bartenders and servers are paid a living wage, it is a cultural custom to do leave a tip.
-Rather than leave the tip on the table, give it to the server directly when you pay.
+When at restaurants or bars, it is common to round-up when tipping, or tip around 10% in most cases (Trinkgeld).
+While bartenders and servers are paid a living wage, it is a cultural custom to leave a tip.
+Rather than leaving the tip on the table, it is customary to give your tip directly to the server when you pay.
 Looking for lunch on the go?
-Delis at most grocery stores will make Wurstsemmel (sliced meat sandwiches).
+Most grocery stores have a deli counter where you can get a Wurstsemmel ( a bread roll filled with your choice of cold meat).
 If you feel so inclined, you can spend hours in a café and not be asked to leave.

 © Westend61 / Peter Scholl